 Gay teens are even more frequently victimized, often leading to depression, school failure, school avoidance, dropping out, or self-injurious behavior.
 According to GLSEN (the Gay, Lesbian, Straight Education Network), a leading advocacy group dedicated to insuring safe schools, the GPA of gay teens are approximately a half-letter grade lower on the national average to their same age/grade peers.

 Online and telephonic bullying (cyber bullying) have made this an even more difficult challenge to address.
 Parents and school personnel need to be made aware, and quick and appropriate action needs to be taken to assure a safe learning environment.
 Kids need advocates, and they need more appropriate tools.
 The landscape of bullying behavior has changed and can have far-reaching effects due to the use of the computer and cell phones.
-Kids today can be threatened with embarassing images posted on YouTube, or damaging gossip and rumors that are spread like wildfire via IM
+Kids today can be threatened with embarrassing images posted on YouTube, or damaging gossip and rumors that are spread like wildfire via IM

-Students are also naieve about the use of their online images.
+Students are also naive about the use of their online images.
 Their friendships and alliances can change suddenly and cause great distress.
 A best friend today may not be one next week, yet highly sensitive information may have been shared online.
-Students are often involved with online relationships with individuals they have never met through video gaming, facebook, chat rooms, etc; Safe internet usage needs to be part of a routine family conversation and rules about acceptable use need to be in place and updated as appropriate based on your child's age and developmental level.
-Kids need to know who to go to if anyone (friend, adult, online, dating, school, neighbor, relative, etc;), makes them feel uncomfortable in any way.
+Students are often involved with online relationships with individuals they have never met through video gaming, facebook, chat rooms, etc.; Safe internet usage needs to be part of a routine family conversation and rules about acceptable use need to be in place and updated as appropriate based on your child's age and developmental level.
+Kids need to know who to go to if anyone (friend, adult, online, dating, school, neighbor, relative, etc.;), makes them feel uncomfortable in any way.

 Kids who witness bullying can have bystander trauma as well.
 All youngsters need to be engaged in a dialogue with caring and concerned adults about their exposure to bullying behavior, and they need to have the tools to know how to respond to it, and to know who to go to for help.